-The annual assessment report is to be included as a separate attachment to the biennial program report to the DOF/VPAA.
 The components of the report include (1) the learning objectives or goals of the program, (2) the method or methods used to assess each learning objective, (3) how, when, and by whom the results will be analyzed and acted upon, and (4) the results of the most current assessments and curricular changes based upon those results.
 Assessment plans may evolve from year to year based upon the experiences of the faculty with assessments.
 For a format of the annual report, go to the Skidmore assessment website: http://cms.skidmore.edu/assessment/index.cfm.